iolanta-tech/iolanta-tech/docs/project/whitepaper/index.md

     ---

-    W3C standard to express Linked Data in JSON[^json] data language, which is de facto lingua franca of modern web technology.
+    W3C standard to express Linked Data in JSON[^json] data language, which is the de facto lingua franca of modern web technology.
 It supports conversion from JSON to RDF[^rdf] and back.

     Extensions: `.json` `.jsonld`